alixlb/DH150---Fall-2020/README.md

 ## Low-Fidelity Prototype

-The purpose of this low-fidelity prototype is start planing the flow of my website as well as how each frame would look like in order to assure functionality for the users.
-My goal is to keep in mind my user-centric research and apply it to this low-fidelity prototype to ensure that it actually solved the user problem.
-I am then particularly excited to have a target audience member go through the wireframe and point out any areas that might be confusing.
+The purpose of this low-fidelity prototype is to start planning the flow of the website as well as how each frame would look like in order to ensure efficent and easy functionality.
+My goal is to keep in mind my user-centric research and apply it to this low-fidelity prototype to actually solved the users' pain points.
+I was particularly excited to have a target audience member go through the wireframe and point out any areas that might be confusing.

 In this wireframe, I tested out 4 tasks:
-1. Take a quiz to find the right workout.
+1. Take a quiz to find the right workout for you.
 2. Use filters to find the workout you want faster.
 3. View reviews to get better understanding of the workout.
 4. Chat with people in your workout class.